 Non-APTA Certifications and Honors

 APTA spells out non-APTA certifications and honors in its materials and publications only when they are contextually relevant and space is available.
 The House position does not provide for abbreviating non-APTA certifications and honors after someone's name.
-(Members can spell out such certifications within their My APTA profile by opening Profile in the top right corner, clicking Name Information, and filling in the Non-APTA Certifications field at the bottom.)
+(Members can spell out such certifications within their My APTA profile by opening My Profile in the top right corner of the APTA website homepage, clicking Name and Designations under My Account, and spelling out the certification in the Non-APTA Certifications field at the bottom.
+To add multiple non-APTA designations, separate with commas or start each designation on a new line within the field block.)

 Examples